For a better view, rotate DEVICE to landScape - fine art PRINTS AVAILABLE SOON!

 1 min read

 Fusion concepts are still going strong in Manila's food scene, and maybe this time foreign entrepreneurs are leading the way.
-When I saw "The Cook by Hongleepark," it's hard not to get intrigued because it's so out there.
+When I saw "The Cook by Hongleepark," it's hard not to get intrigued because it's so out there/ unconventional.
 They have fused Korean cuisine with Italian and pulled out all the stops to get noticed.
-From their giant electronic signs to their fake food displays, they give every reason to stop and look.
+From their giant electronic signs to their replica food displays à la Japanese Sampuru, they give every reason for you to stop and look.

 The format/servings are interesting; all the dishes by category are priced the same and serve 2-3 persons.